vishalnm/Simple-Automation-Pipeline/README.md

 # Simple-Automation-Pipeline
-A simple atomation pipeline in which code is complied, reviewed and tested on jenkins .
+A simple automation pipeline in which code is complied, reviewed and tested on jenkins .